 How often do health care workers wash their hands during a shift?
 Not as often as we wish, but still many times.
 How often do residents or patients wash their hands or get their hands washed?
 One study showed residents’ hands were washed as little as one time in a 40-hour period.
 How easy is it for a person to clean their own hands?

 How many times does a person touch their face in an hour?
 A study showed an average of 15 times, which means at least 360 times in 24 hours.
 How many surfaces do we touch in an hour?
 Perhaps as many as 270, which is 4,000 in a day!
 How often are faces, hands and surfaces cleaned during the day?
 Not enough to shred the web of transmission.

 In the Disrupting Infection workshop, we address this web of transmission and share new, easy and practical ways to protect the whole community and actively involve residents, patients, staff and family in being part of the solution.
 A pilot study using these techniques reduced the risk of an elder contracting common infections, like upper respiratory infections, pneumonia and gastrointestinal by as much as 56%.
 Data was collected during the “flu” season and the home was able to continue admitting residents and patients while others in the area were forced to stop admissions.
 They created Community Immunity with all staff, residents and families involved.
 Infection prevention worked!

-Click here to find out more and register for an upcoming AELTCC Disrupt Infections Fall workshop with the 2015 Age of Disruption Tour, beginning October 5.
+Click here to find out more and register for an upcoming AELTCC Disrupt Infections Fall workshop with the 2015 Age of Disruption Tour, beginning October 5 - (this event has ended).
 Interactive workshops are located in Florida, Georgia, Kentucky, Missouri, Oklahoma, Tennessee and Texas.
 All workshops offer 2 CEUs.